hhxsb/LLM_mGBA/CONTRIBUTING.md

-# Contributing to LLM mGBA - Universal AI Game Player
+# Contributing to AI GBA Player

 Thank you for your interest in contributing to this universal AI gaming framework!
-This project aims to enable LLMs to play any Game Boy Advance game through visual understanding and decision-making.
+This project enables LLMs to play any Game Boy Advance game through visual understanding and decision-making.

 ## 🎯 Project Vision

 While this framework started with Pokémon Red (based on [martoast/LLM-Pokemon-Red](https://github.com/martoast/LLM-Pokemon-Red)), our goal is to create a universal system that can play any GBA game.
-The architecture is designed to be:
+The simplified architecture is designed to be:

 - **Game-agnostic**: Core systems work with any GBA title
-- **Modular**: Game-specific logic is contained in separate modules
+- **Simple to use**: Single Django process with web interface
-- **Extensible**: Easy to add new games and AI behaviors
+- **Easy to extend**: Modular design for adding new games
-- **Developer-friendly**: Comprehensive tools for debugging and monitoring
+- **Developer-friendly**: Real-time chat interface for monitoring AI

 ## 🎮 Priority Contribution Areas